A pair of 19th century Italian antique wall lamps

 Pair of Italian hand-carved and gilded wall candelabra from the mid-19th century, in good age-related condition, with minor restorations consistent with age and use, and later iron bobeche.

-Beautiful gilding in the form of gold leaves, can be used unchanged as carved and gilded wall decorations, or topped with a semi-lune shade and wiring.
+Beautiful gilding in the form of gold leaves, can be used as-is, as carved and gilded wall decorations, or topped with a semi-lune shade and wiring.
 Upon request, this antique pair of Italian candelabra can be wired according to European standards as three-light wall sconces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which often closely resembles the historical period.
-The Renaissance style also had a significant impact, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture design.
-Renaissance furniture was quite heavy and robust, often finished with brown stains, moldings, strong bases, and relief carvings.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style also played a significant role.
+Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly conceived chest furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Attributes / Details